grafana/beyla/docs/sources/configure/options.md

 |---------------------|--------------------------------|--------|------------------|
 | `disable_informers` | `BEYLA_KUBE_DISABLE_INFORMERS` | string | `~/.kube/config` |

-The accepted value is a list that might contain `node` and/or `service`.
+The accepted value is a list that might contain `node` and `service`.

-This option allows to selectively disable some Kubernetes informers, which are continuously listening to the Kubernetes API to obtain the metadata that is required for decorating network metrics or application metrics and traces.
+This option allows you to selectively disable some Kubernetes informers, which are continuously listening to the Kubernetes API to obtain the metadata that is required for decorating network metrics or application metrics and traces.